happybishal/KbStore/README.md

-# KbStore
+Ecommerce Store

-A minimal responsive e-commerce web app built with Django, Alpine.js, and TailwindCSS.
-Features live product search, category filtering, and interactive cart with add/remove items.
-Clean UI, persistent cart, and ready for deployment.
-Perfect showcase of modern full-stack skills.
+A fully-featured products e-commerce store built with Django, Alpine.js, and TailwindCSS.

+Users can:
+- Browse products by category
+- Search for products live
+- Add/remove items from a cart (with persistent state)

+---

+Tech Stack
+- Backend: Django
+- Frontend: Alpine.js
+- Styling: TailwindCSS
+- Deployment: Render